More Lymphoma Diagnosis

 The "staging," or evaluation of extent of disease, for both HL and NHL, are similar.

-- Stage II (locally advanced disease): Lymphoma is located in two or more lymph node regions all located on the same side of the diaphragm or in one lymph node region and a nearby tissue or organ.
+- Stage II (early disease): Lymphoma is located in two or more lymph node regions all located on the same side of the diaphragm or in one lymph node region and a nearby tissue or organ.
 (The diaphragm is a flat muscle that separates the chest from the abdomen.)

 - Stage IV (widespread or disseminated disease): Lymphoma is outside the lymph nodes and spleen and has spread to another area or organ such as the bone marrow, bone, or central nervous system.